hashicorp/design-system/website/docs/components/app-side-nav/partials/guidelines/overview.md

+!!!
+Warning

+The `AppSideNav` component is currently not available for use in production.

+!!!

 The App Side Nav provides users with access to contextual navigation within areas of the application and generally includes subpages and nested pages within projects and organizations.

 !!!
 Info